AOrobator/HelloAndroid/lesson11-lab/Lesson11_Lab_Menus.md

 }
 ```

+First we get the MenuInflater, then we inflate our menu resource into the Activity's Menu.
+Afterwards, we return true so that the menu will be shown.
+If it was false, the menu would not be
+shown.

 Now run the app.
 You should see that the menu is visible.
 If you tap on the 3 dots for the overflow
 menu, a.k.a the shiskabob icon, you should see the Snooze Email option appear.
 Notice that clicking
 on either of the menu options doesn't do anything because we haven't set that up yet.
 However, if